 Get hands-on experience, travel and get involved.
 Sofie Dahl has plenty of recommendations for students interested in studying, and working with, international migration.
 Just a few years after finishing her studies, she has landed the job she aspired to and has new ambitions to work internationally.

 After spending time in Vietnam, Hong Kong and Georgia, this Swede is back home.
-Sofie is now working as an case officer for the Swedish Migration Agency, and would recommend it to everyone who wants to work hands-on with migration issues.
+Sofie is now working as a case officer for the Swedish Migration Agency and would recommend it to everyone who wants to work hands-on with migration issues.

 “You never get bored in this kind of profession, there is always a chance to develop, get a career or work internationally.”